albertattard/java-boot-camp/05 - Objects.md

 ## Simple Objects

 The post-office is automating the packaging of letters or items into boxes and is creating a program to handles this.
 There are two types of boxes, the light boxes and the heavy boxes.
 The light boxes only take one item in them whereas the heavy boxes can take as many items as it can fit.

 ### Basic Object

 Let start by creating a basic object that will represent a box.
 The box will not have any functionality.
-Do not worry about light and heavy boxes.
+Do not worry about light and heavy boxes just yet.

 1. Create the `Box` class